"Explore the rich history of Lincolnshire with a tour of our celebrated museums."

 Whether you are an art-lover, or want to experience something new, we’re sure there is the perfect exhibition for you here.

 Set in the hanger that housed the Blue Steel Missile, Britain’s nuclear deterrent during the Cold War, this is an impressive museum that tells an amazing story.

 There are over 40 vehicles on display as you are guided around the museum.
-As it is based on a real RAF base, you can’t wander around freely, but that’s okay, as the tour gives you all the best information.
+As it is based on a real RAF base, you’re unable to wander around freely.
+The tour, however, provides all the necessary information.

-Based at RAF Conningsby, between Woodhall Spa and Tattershall, the BBMF Visitors’ Centre consists of fascinating exhibition areas, a well-stocked shop and a small refreshments area.
+Based at RAF Conningsby, between Woodhall Spa and Tattershall, the BBMF Visitor Centre consists of fascinating exhibition areas, a well-stocked shop and a small refreshments area.

 The Bubblecar Museum in Boston is a fun and quirky place that is home to over 50 microcars and scooters – perfect for petrolheads!

-Microcars – more commonly know as Bubblecars – reached the height of their popularity in the 1960s you’ll definitely get a feel for the Swinging 60’s at this museum!
+Microcars – more commonly know as Bubblecars – reached the height of their popularity in the 1960s – you’ll definitely get a feel of the Swinging Sixties at this museum!

-Located in a former barracks, The Museum of Lincolnshire Life leads you through a set of gates and into a whole other time!
+Located in a former barracks, The Museum of Lincolnshire Life leads you through a set of gates and into a whole other era.

 You can explore rooms filled with items from history, showing what life was like for Yellowbellies in days gone by.

-It also pays honours to two of Bourne’s most famous residents: Raymond Mays, one of the founding fathers of modern British motorsport, and Charles Frederick Worth, founder of the famous Paris fashion house The House of Worth
+It also honours two of Bourne’s most famous residents; Raymond Mays, one of the founding fathers of modern British motorsport, and Charles Frederick Worth, founder of the famous Paris fashion house, The House of Worth.

 Within Lincoln Cathedral there are two very different, but equally as impressive, libraries; the Medieval Library and the Sir Christopher Wren Library.